Wrong-way California driver arrested after allegedly plowing into 25 law enforcement recruits

 WHITTIER, Calif. - Authorities confirmed Thursday a 22-year-old driver was arrested and is accused of plowing into 25 law enforcement recruits for various agencies across Los Angeles County with a Honda CR-V while driving the wrong way in Whittier.

-The suspect was identified as Nicholas Joseph Gutierrez of Diamond Bar and his bail was set at $2 million.
-According to investigators, he was arrested for assault with a deadly weapon and may have been under the influence of a recreational drug when the crash occurred.
+The suspect was identified as Nicholas Joseph Gutierrez of Diamond Bar and he is not eligible for bail at this time.
+According to investigators, he was arrested for the attempted murder of a peace officer(s) and may have been under the influence of a recreational drug when the crash occurred.

 The California Highway Patrol said the collision was reported at 6:25 a.m.
 Wednesday near the intersection of Mills Avenue and Telegraph Road.
 CHP Capt.
 Charlie Sampson said the driver was going southbound on Mills Avenue when he veered into the opposing lanes and struck the victims going northbound while out on a morning training run.